ambitioninc/django-entity-subscription/README.rst

 From a user of your application's perspective a "medium" is a way in which they can be notified.
-Your site may support a variety of differenty mediums for notifying your users of different happenings.
+Your site may support a variety of different mediums for notifying your users of different happenings.
 Examples could include Email, Text Messages, a News-Feed, or a In-site Notification center.

-Users will likely want to recieve notifications through some combination of the available mediums, but only for certain categories of notifications.
+Users will likely want to receive notifications through some combination of the available mediums, but only for certain categories of notifications.
 They may want some notifications that they view as somewhat important to go to their email, notifications that are very